 If your dog has a microchip implanted, please contact the Council and supply the microchip number, which will then be attached to your dog's details on our Animal Register.
 If you no longer have the dog or if the dog is deceased we would appreciate being contacted so we can update our records.

 Please call the Council's Customer Service Centre on 03 6323 3000 during office hours and quote your dogs Registration Tag Number.

 Every dog over the age of six months must be registered on an annual basis.
 Apart from being a legal requirement, registration helps the Council to return lost or straying dogs to their rightful owners.
-The RSPCA or the Launceston City Council will contact you if your dog ends up with them and is wearing its tag.
+The RSPCA or the City of Launceston will contact you if your dog ends up with them and is wearing its tag.

 1. Print and complete the registration formDog Registration Form (PDF 73KB)